Rhabdomyosarcoma in Children

 - New treatments are being tested to improve outcome and to lessen side effects.

-What are possible complications of rhabdomyosarcoma in children?
+What are the possible complications of rhabdomyosarcoma in a child?

 A child may have complications from the tumor or from treatment.
 They may include: